adyitz/Analyst_BA_Case_Study/Case_Study.md

   * Calculate any seasonal patterns or trends (if applicable).
   * Provide insights into the general sales performance over time.
 2. Identify Relationship between the total addressable market (TAM) and Revenue (Regression Analysis):
+  * Clean the data:
+    * We have previously analyze historical sales data and activities and observed two items:
+      a.
+New accounts take about a year to season and reach full utilization of the modules they are subscribed to.
+      b.
+Even though we have clients that are in the Research industry, we have never marketed to Research firms the past (i.e. Customer_Type = Research).
   * Build a regression model to understand the relationship between sales and total addressable market (TAM).
   * Analyze the coefficient of the total addressable market (TAM) variable and assess its significance.
   * Interpret the results and discuss the implications for decision-making.